RockefellerArchiveCenter/project_electron/README.md

 Read the [project values](project-values.md) and see our [licensing principles and approaches](licensing).

 ## Transfer applications
+See our [Guide to Digital Transfer](https://docs.rockarch.org/digital-transfer-guide/) to learn more about the process for transferring digital records to the archives.

 ### Aurora
 A Django web application to support and regularize the ongoing secure transfer of digital records and their metadata to the archives.
 Explore the [Aurora user documentation](https://docs.rockarch.org/aurora-docs/) and find the code in the [Aurora GitHub repository](https://github.com/RockefellerArchiveCenter/aurora).